ideo/mattermost-docker/README.md

 Those tasks can be executed through a cron job or systemd timer.

 ### Application container
 Application container run the Mattermost application.
-You should configure it with following environment variables :
+You should configure it with following environment variables:
 * `MM_USERNAME`: database username
 * `MM_PASSWORD`: database password
 * `MM_DBNAME`: database name

-If your database use some custom host and port, it is also possible to configure them :
+If your database use some custom host and port, it is also possible to configure them:
 * `DB_HOST`: database host address
 * `DB_PORT_NUMBER`: database port

-If you use a Mattermost configuration file on a different location than the default one (`/mattermost/config/config.json`) :
+If you use a Mattermost configuration file on a different location than the default one (`/mattermost/config/config.json`):
 * `MM_CONFIG`: configuration file location inside the container.

-If you choose to use MySQL instead of PostgreSQL, you should set a different datasource and SQL driver :
+If you choose to use MySQL instead of PostgreSQL, you should set a different datasource and SQL driver:
 * `DB_PORT_NUMBER` : `3306`
 * `MM_SQLSETTINGS_DRIVERNAME` : `mysql`
 * `MM_SQLSETTINGS_DATASOURCE` : `MM_USERNAME:MM_PASSWORD@tcp(DB_HOST:DB_PORT_NUMBER)/MM_DBNAME?charset=utf8mb4,utf8&readTimeout=30s&writeTimeout=30s"`
 Don't forget to replace all entries (beginning by `MM_` and `DB_`) in `MM_SQLSETTINGS_DATASOURCE` with the real variables values.

 ### Web server container
 This image is optional, you should **not** use it when you have your own reverse-proxy.
 It is a simple front Web server for the Mattermost app container.
 If you use the provided `docker-compose.yml` file, you don't have to configure anything.
-But if your application container is reachable on custom host and/or port (eg. if you use a container provider), you should add those two environment variables :
+But if your application container is reachable on custom host and/or port (eg. if you use a container provider), you should add those two environment variables:
 * `APP_HOST`: application host address
 * `APP_PORT_NUMBER`: application HTTP port